falcon245sp/SBG-with-AQI/replit.md

 Preferred communication style: Simple, everyday language.

-## Ms. Sage Platform Persona
+## Standards Sherpa Platform Persona

-The platform is personified as "Ms. Sage" - a seasoned, wise educator who serves as a trusted assistant to teachers.
-Ms. Sage represents:
+The platform is personified as "Standards Sherpa" or "Sherpa" for short - a knowledgeable guide who helps teachers navigate educational standards and analysis.
+Standards Sherpa represents:
-- Professional expertise and educational wisdom
+- Expert guidance through complex educational terrain
-- Collaborative partnership with teachers, not replacement
+- Collaborative partnership with teachers as a trusted guide
 - Reliability and trustworthiness in educational analysis
 - Clear, approachable communication style
 - Support for teacher judgment and expertise

-All user-facing references use "Ms. Sage" instead of generic "AI" terms to create a more personal, educational relationship.
+All user-facing references use "Standards Sherpa" or "Sherpa" instead of generic "AI" terms to create a more personal, educational relationship.
+The persona suggests cartoon sherpa iconography for branding to reinforce the guiding, supportive nature of the platform.

 ## System Architecture